Publishing HTML5 Ads According to the IAB Guidelines

 But is the ad’s designer aware that they may need to provide the publisher with two different versions of the ad?

 Having separate files for desktop and mobile may be an inconvenience for the designer, but it may be necessary to ensure ad quality and positive UX.

 Meeting the IAB Guidelines for HTML 5 Ads

 Now that we’ve covered the dangers of poorly designed ads, let’s look at a few of the major points of the IAB’s guidelines.
 Even though the IAB guidelines for HTML 5 are intended for ad designers, they are also very relevant for publishers as well.
 Buy making sure the ads you publish meet the criteria, you’ll ensure higher quality ads and better overall user experience, leading to increased CPM and greater revenue.

 Next, make sure the ads you publish are suitable for both desktop and mobile.
 If separate versions are necessary then make sure the ad designer provides them.

-New features and fallbacks
+New Features and Fallbacks

 This means that if a feature like geolocation isn’t available, the ad will ‘fallback’ to an alternative functionality.
 In this case a field for typing in a zip code or city.

-As we said before, the weight of the ad has a major impact on latency.
-One way to reduce weight is to make sure that webfonts are being used for the text, instead of older technologies like images or SVG.
-Along with reduced ad weight, use of webfonts also gives you better readability, better preservation of look and layout, greater typographic control, and more.
-Be sure to check for this.
+One way to reduce weight is to make sure that web fonts are being used for the text, instead of older technologies like images or SVG.

 We’ve only scratched the surface here and other areas covered in the guideline include: interactions and click-through, video, audio, packaging and testing, and more.
 So with so many concerns, how is the average publisher supposed to check their ads?
 Besides giving clear instructions to your advertisers, there are a few things you can do.